 Pursue new knowledge through a broad range of the chemical sciences.

 There are two paths to study chemistry at the University of Mississippi.
-Choose between the Bachelor of Arts in Chemistry and the Bachelor of Science in Chemistry with an optional biochemistry emphasis.
+Choose between the Bachelor of Arts in Chemistry and the Bachelor of Science in Chemistry with optional emphases in biochemistry, chemical physics, and environmental chemistry.
 The B.A. degree allows greater compatibility with other areas of study while the more specialized B.S. degree requires more mathematics and science.
-The B.S. degree requires organic, quantitative analysis, physical, inorganic, instrumental analysis, biochemistry, and senior research.
-The optional biochemistry emphasis is designed for students who wish to attend medical school or graduate school in biochemistry.

 Chemistry majors receive training in state-of-the-art chemical instrumentation, data collection and analyses, and professional presentation of scientific results.
 In preparation for graduate school, many students engage in research with faculty, sometimes beginning as early as their first semester at the university.
 The department maintains a website that presents the requirements and opportunities for undergraduate researchers.